Hull One World Shop Logo Fairtrade Label

 In a medium sized heavy pan, stir fry the onions with the salt, chili, and pepper.

-Once the onion is soft, turn the heat right down.
+Once the onion is soft and translucent, turn the heat right down.

 The ingredients are not stirred at all after this point.